 For this purpose appropriate signals used by other warning systems (e.g. blind spot detection, lane departure warning, forward collision warning) are deemed to be sufficient to fulfil the requirements for the respective optical, acoustic or haptic signals above.

-The optical warning signal [shall] be a flashing signal."
+"

 Paragraph 5.6.4.2.3., amend to read: